Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid: Delocalised 3 He Impuriton Model

 The numerator is the ideal Fermi gas chemical potential while the denominator accounts for the finite bandwidth.
 The heat capacity $C=\partial U/\partial T$ is a complicated expression, but its qualitative description can be given.
 At low temperatures the bandwidth $\Delta$ has no influence and the heat capacity is linear-in-$T$

-At higher temperatures the formula deviates from the linear behaviour, with a maximum that arises from the finite bandwidth.
-This maximum moves to higher temperatures and increases its magnitude with increasing $E_F/\Delta$ ratio, until $E_F/\Delta = 0.5$.
-The behaviour is symmetrical about half-filling.
-However we practically only expect the model to work at low concentrations, where interactions are relatively weak.
+At higher temperatures, the formula deviates from the linear behavior, with a maximum that arises from the finite bandwidth.
+This maximum moves to higher temperatures and increases in magnitude with increasing $E_F/\Delta$ ratio, until $E_F/\Delta = 0.5$.
+The behavior is symmetrical about half-filling.
+However, we practically only expect the model to work at low concentrations, where interactions are relatively weak.

 The maximum significantly broadens in the $E_F/\Delta\rightarrow0$ limit.
 The high temperature expansion of the heat capacity formula has the leading $T^{-2}$ temperature dependence, characteristic of a Schottky peak